 Air Canada currently has a promo to buy Aeroplan points with an 80% bonus, which seems nice… but even a nice bonus doesn’t mean that it’s a good price.
 Flytrippers rarely recommends buying any type of points, even if Aeroplan is the best airline rewards program.
 Even with these bonuses offered frequently, the prices don’t often make it worthwhile.

-Card welcome bonuses are what will give you a lot of points very easily without having to buy them, and we can tell you a lot more about this in our monthly video of the best travel rewards deals of the month this Monday, March 25th.
+Card welcome bonuses are what will give you a lot of points very easily without having to buy them, and we can tell you a lot more about this in our monthly video of the best travel rewards deals of the month coming soon.

 But it can be worth it to buy Aeroplan points in certain very specific situations: Aeroplan points are rewards of the more valuable type with literally unlimited value, after all!